Students accused of sexual assault must be allowed to cross-examine accusers, courts say

 Instead, the university has a paid staff member interview both sides, along with any witnesses, and create a report with a recommendation of whether the person violated the sexual misconduct code.

-The process done in sexual assault cases, was "better in many ways, more detailed," DeBruin argued, according to an audio recording of the oral arguments in the case posted on the court's website.
+The process in sexual assault cases was "better in many ways, more detailed," DeBruin argued, according to an audio recording of the oral arguments in the case posted on the court's website.

 That didn't fly with the judges.